ucheblessed28/netisens-web-developm-ent-class-guide/React/intro.md

-Introduction to JavaScript Frameworks and Libraries
+#Introduction to JavaScript Frameworks and Libraries

-What is a Framework vs. Library?
+What is a Framework vs. a Library?

 Library: A collection of prewritten code that you can call to perform certain tasks.
 React is a library.